 Before I began using Dashlane, I used to stash my passwords everywhere, from random pieces of paper to the deepest corners of my computer to my sock drawer.
-As you can imagine, I had a difficult time rounding up the passwords I didn’t have saved in my web browsers.
+As you can imagine, I had a difficult time keeping up with them.

-Fortunately, I learned (the hard way) from my bad password storage habits, and decided to create this simple guide to help you easily find all of your long-lost passwords and consolidate them in your password manager.
+Fortunately, I’ve since learned from my bad password storage habits, and decided to share this simple guide to show you how to find all of your long-lost passwords.
+You’ll know where to look and exactly how to get them into your password manager.

 1. Search your web browsers